-The Local Officials Meeting was held on April 9, 2019 at the Rockfish Town Hall.
-The Public Meeting for the project was held on April 23, 2019 at the Tabernacle Baptist Church on Lindsay Road in Rockfish.
+The Local Officials Meeting was held on April 9, 2019, at the Rockfish Town Hall.
+The Public Meeting for the project was held on April 23, 2019, at the Tabernacle Baptist Church on Lindsay Road in Rockfish.
 More than 200 people attended the Public Meeting, and a large number of comments were received through email, phone calls, and the project websites.
 Figures 3A and 3B (Appendix A) show the proposed projects as presented at the Public Meeting.

-A total of 94 comments were received for U-5707 during the public comment period.
-Of the 94 total comments received, 73 (78%) favored Alternative 1A/1B, while 9 (10%) favored Alternative 2.
-Seven (7) comments did not express a preference, and five (5) comments requested more information.
+A total of 94 comments were received regarding the new location segment alternatives during the comment period, 73 (78%) favored Alternative 1A/1B, 9 (10%) favored Alternative 2, 7 comments did not express a preference, and 5 comments requested more information.
 A total of 21 comments (of the 94) were focused specifically on the two alternatives presented at the public meeting.
 All of these 21 commenters preferred the design of Alternative 1A/1B.
 The public concerns included the closing of SR 1418 (Lindsay Road) and SR 1406 (Rockfish Road) with the implementation of Alternative 2, and several commenters were concerned that Alternative 2 would prevent future economic development of the "downtown" Rockfish community.
 All 21 commenters opposed these potential road closures.
-Regarding potential residential and business displacements, twelve commenters expressed concern for residential impacts; six commenters expressed concern for business impacts.
+Generally commenters expressed concern for residential impacts, business impacts, property and right of way impacts, drainage and flood control, traffic and roadway safety.